Krakert/visma-weather/README.md

 A small weather app powered by the OpenWeather API.\
 Desgin based on: [Weather App by Chris Iwan](https://dribbble.com/shots/7106462-Weather-App)

+Developed on a Pixel 7 Pro API 33

 ## Build with
 - Kotlin